 Chicken and Sausage gumbo is sometimes referred to as Cajun gumbo and is a brown roux based soup with chicken and sausage served over rice.
 Seafood or Creole gumbo includes tomatoes, seafood, and okra, and the rice is usually mixed into the soup.

 What is the Holy Trinity in Louisiana cooking?

 Louisiana’s version of mirepoix is simply one part onion, one part green bell pepper, and one part celery.

 What is a roux?

-I’d love to hear your time-saving hacks for gumbo in the comments if you have any different ones!
+I’d love to learn your time-saving hacks for gumbo – tell us in the comments if you have any different ones!

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.

 Don’t forget to sign up for updates to keep in touch…I have lots of fun and useful freebies you may be interested in in my subscriber-only library like my cheat sheet for emergency spice and seasoning substitutions!

 A delicious Chicken and Sausage Gumbo made easy with a few shortcuts.
 Warm up a cold winter night with this good Louisiana comfort food!

 - 1 lb.
 Beef Smoked Sausage or Andouille Sausage, Cut into 1/2" halves or quarters